Samu01Tech/riassunti-uni/Cybersecurity/Basics of Security.md

 > Violation of data integrity can lead to _loss of trust_ and _loss of business_. [ie. bots on social media]

+<mark>ChatGPT</mark>:

+Integrity, in the CIA triad, refers to the protection of information from unauthorized modification or destruction.
+It is achieved through the use of various security measures such as access controls, input validation, and data backup.

+Access controls are used to ensure that only authorized individuals can modify or delete sensitive information.
+Input validation is a process of checking the data entered by users to ensure that it is in the correct format and within acceptable limits.
+Data backup is the process of creating copies of important data and storing them in a secure location, in order to ensure that it can be recovered in case of loss or damage.

+Hashing is also commonly used to ensure the integrity of data, by creating a unique 'hash' or fingerprint of the data, that can be used to validate that the data has not been tampered with by comparing it to the original hash.

+Additionally, integrity can be ensured through the use of digital signatures and non-repudiation mechanisms, which are used to guarantee the authenticity of a message or transaction and prevent any party from denying its involvement in it.

 ### Availability

 Availability is the property that ensures information is accessible and usable upon request by an authorized entity.
 It also require the data to be protected from accidental interruption of access to the data.